StevenLwcz/StevenLwcz.github.io/_posts/2024-10-01-GDB-Using-The-Python-API-To-Read-Memory.md

 In this series of posts we will explore some of the functions from [Inferiors In Python](https://sourceware.org/gdb/current/onlinedocs/gdb.html/Inferiors-In-Python.html#Inferiors-In-Python).

-The first few will look at how we can read memory from a process and display it in a memory view TUi, Future posts will look at seaching memory and writting to memory.
+The first few will look at how we can read memory from a process and display it in a memory view TUI, Future posts will look at seaching and writing to memory and a few other interesting things along the way.

 ### GDB Inferiors